 The term implementation has different meanings ranging from the conversation of a basic application to a complete replacement of a computer system.
-The procedures however, are virtually the same.
-Implementation includes all those activities that take place to convert from old system to new.
-The new system may be totally new replacing an existing manual or automated system or it may be major modification to an existing system.
+The procedures however are virtually the same.
+Implementation includes all those activities that take place to convert from the old system to the new one.
+The new system may be new replacing an existing manual or automated system or it may be a major modification to an existing system.
 The method of implementation and time scale to be adopted is found out initially.
-Proper implementation is essential to provide a reliable system to meet organization requirement.
+Proper implementation is essential to provide a reliable system to meet organizational requirements.